 Running is probably the cheapest sport in the world.
 A ready you and a track to run, and you can go for it anytime & anywhere, without the need for any expensive equipment.
 The only part that turns out to be very costly around the running ecosystem is a Shoe and a fitness tracker (optional).
 In this article, we are going to talk about various ways you can save more money when you go out to buy your next pair of running shoes.

-Having run multiple marathons, I have myself tried different shoes – the cheap and the expensive ones.
-I am honest when I say that I didn’t find anything particularly great for the price I paid to buy the expensive one.
-The cheaper one were also able to meet with the demand of supporting my feet well during the rigorous runs.
-The price gap between the Nike (expensive) and Power by Bata (not so expensive) was good 3 grands while the utility quotient was same.
+Having run multiple marathons myself, I have tried various shoes – the cheap and the expensive ones.
+I am honest when I say that I didn’t find anything particularly significant for the price I paid to buy the expensive one.
+The cheaper one was also able to meet with the demand of supporting my feet well during the rigorous runs.
+The price difference between the Nike (expensive) and Power by Bata (cheap) was good 3K while the utility quotient was same.

 Don’t buy the latest from current year; buy the latest from last year